graphql-markdown/graphql-markdown/docs/settings.md

 :::warning[useApiGroup]

-**If you upgraded to version [1.23.0](https://github.com/graphql-markdown/graphql-markdown/releases/tag/1.23.0) or higher**, then in some case the old GraphQL documentation structure is not being removed.
+**If you upgraded to version [1.23.0](https://github.com/graphql-markdown/graphql-markdown/releases/tag/1.23.0) or higher**, then in some cases the old GraphQL documentation structure is not being removed.

 To resolve this, you need to delete manually all files to get a clean folder and then regenerate the documentation; or you can disable `useApiGroup` to keep the previous behavior.